 Stories on Money

-The exhibition uses objects and interactive media to immerse visitors in these stories on money, including an opportunity to view enlarged images and delve further into numismatic history.
-In "A penny for your thoughts?” visitors can cast their opinion about the future of the most-produced coin in the world.
+The exhibition also features an interactive activity called "A penny for your thoughts?," where visitors can give their opinion about the future of the most-produced coin in the world.

 This new section will shine light on the vital contributions of women to national and world history.
 Historic women have appeared on money for more than two millennia.
 Governments use coins and notes to commemorate women's achievements in politics, social movements, and the arts and sciences, as well as to convey national ideas and ideals.
 This new section gives visitors the opportunity to explore the museum's extensive numismatic collection in conjunction with the celebration of Women's History Month.